 \end{theorem}

 Before proceeding with the proof of Theorem~\ref{th:exist}, let's provide an example of its application.

 \begin{example} Let's consider left-invariant Lorentzian structures on the semidirect product $G = \R \ltimes \R_+$, where $\R_+ = \{x \in \R \,|\, x > 0\}$.
 This group can be identified with the hyperbolic Lobachevsky plane.
 Such structures have been studied in works~\cite{sachkov-l1,sachkov-l2}, see also~\cite[\S~3.2]{sachkov}.
-It turns out that for some of these structures, the question of the existence of longest paths can be resolved using Theorem~\ref{th:exist}, without resorting to the study of extremal trajectories and reachability sets, as was done in the mentioned works.
+It turns out that for some of these structures, the question of the existence of longest paths can be resolved using Theorem~\ref{th:exist}, without resorting to the study of extremal trajectories and reachable sets, as was done in the mentioned works.

-As the Riemannian metric on the group $G$, consider the standard Lobachevsky structure $(dx^2+dy^2)/y^2$ (which is left-invariant).
+Consider the standard Lobachevsky structure $(dx^2+dy^2)/y^2$ (which is left-invariant) as the Riemannian metric on the group $G$.
 The left-invariant sub-Lorentzian structure is defined by a cone $C^+_{\id} \subset T_{\id}G$ in the tangent space to the identity $\id = (0, 1) \in G$.
 The group multiplication law in $G$ is given by

 Then, $C^+_{(x,y)} = \{y\xi \,|\, \xi \in C^+_{\id}\}$.
 Choose a covector $\tau_{\id} = (a, b) \in T_{\id}^*G$.
 By multiplying it by a suitable number, we can assume that $\frac{|\xi|}{\tau_{\id}(\xi)} < 1$ for $\xi \in C^+_{\id}$, where $|\xi|$ is the length of $\xi$ with respect to the Riemannian structure.
 When this covector is spread by left shifts, we obtain the 1-form $\tau = \frac{1}{y}\left(adx + bdy\right)$.
 For $y\xi \in C^+_{(x,y)}$, we have